 Are these religious or political motives?
-Wafa Idris, the iconic Palestinian shahida, blew herself up in the colours of Fatah, a nationalist rather than religious movement.
 For all their messianic semitones, Hezbollah and Amal are very real political forces engaged in an earthly power struggle, as indeed is Hamas in Palestine.
-The dense fusion of territorial, ethnic, and sectarian impulses in the Lebanese civil war has marked other 'fundamentalist' challenges to modernizing secular governments, in Algeria and Egypt as well as Iran and Afghanistan.
+The dense fusion of territorial, ethnic, and sectarian impulses in the Lebanese civil war clearly operate in other 'fundamentalist' challenges to modernizing secular governments, in Algeria and Egypt as well as Iran and Afghanistan.
 The underlying ideology of these movements, Islamism, emerged half a century ago; only in the last decade, however, has the West begun to grasp how it differs from old-style fundamentalism.
-This timelag is a product in part of stereotyping (as Edward Said argued, the rooted Western 'orientalist' blindness to nuance and change in the Muslim world).
+This timelag is a product in part of stereotyping (as Edward Said would argue, the rooted Western 'orientalist' blindness to nuance and change in the Muslim world).
 Deep cultural differences of this kind cannot be understood without some considerable effort, and this effort has seldom been forthcoming.
+This general indifference has been jolted by September 11, and the question will be how long the new spirit of inquiry will last.

-Islamism has been a significant movement in Egypt since the establishment of the Muslim Brotherhood by a schoolteacher (just for once, not a 'cleric'), Hasan al-Banna, in 1928.
+Islamism has been a significant movement in Egypt since the

+establishment of the Muslim Brotherhood by a schoolteacher (just for once, not a 'cleric'), Hasan al-Banna, in 1928.
 Banna's aim was to counteract the subversion of Islamic values through the Westernized education system, and he was one of the first to posit in stark terms an opposition between Islam and 'the West' as total, incompatible value systems.
 In Egypt, which was subject to a protracted and demoralizing domination by Britain (the 'veiled protectorate'), the tension was acutely felt.
-The Brotherhood flourished, with 500 branches established by 1940, and 5,000 by 1946-each maintaining a mosque, a school, and a club.
-By that time, a small inner organization of 'spiritual messengers' was also engaging in sporadic terrorist attacks, aimed first at killing traitors to Islam.
+The Brotherhood flourished, with 500 branches established by 1940, and 5,000 by 1946 - each maintaining a mosque, a school, and a club.
+By that time a small inner organization of 'spiritual messengers' was also engaging in sporadic terrorist attacks, aimed first at killing traitors to Islam.

-In the later 1940s, the government took aggressive steps to crush the Brotherhood, banning it in 1948 and assassinating al-Banna in 1949.
+In the later 1940s the government took aggressive steps to crush the Brotherhood, banning it in 1948 and assassinating al-Banna in 1949.
 The establishment of an independent republic under Gamal Abdel Nasser (whom the Brotherhood tried to assassinate in 1954) brought more comprehensive repressive measures, culminating in 1965 with the full-scale suppression of the organization, and the arrest and execution of al-Banna's most influential successor Sayyid Qutb.
 But Qutb's martyrdom only confirmed the force of his argument that Islam was under merciless assault by Westernization, and must be defended by physical as well as spiritual methods.

-The pervasive strength of Islamism was indicated by the decision of Nasser's successor Anwar Sadat-who made political capital of his Muslim identity-to lift the ban on the Brotherhood.
-In 1981, Sadat himself was assassinated in the most spectacular manner, while taking the salute during a big military parade.
+The pervasive strength of Islamism was indicated by the decision of Nasser's successor Anwar Sadat to lift the ban on the Brotherhood.
+In 1981 Sadat himself was assassinated in the most spectacular manner, while taking the salute during a big military parade.
 This action was clearly in part a reaction to Sadat's historic accommodation with Israel, and to recent mass arrests of religious 'extremists' (both Muslim and Coptic Christian), but it also signalled an intensifying assault on the viability of the secular Egyptian state by two formidable offspring of the Muslim Brotherhood, the Islamic Group (Gamat al-Islamiya) and al-Jihad.
-The latter completed the logic of the Islamist argument by insisting on the centrality of 'the forgotten obligation': armed struggle: 'There is no doubt that the idols of this world can only be removed by the power of the sword.'
-This did not yet mean terrorism: al-Jihad planned the Sadat assassination as a coup d'état, a trigger for a mass rebellion-which never materialized.
-The organization suffered ferocious repression by the regime of Hosni Mubarak in the following years.
-But recruitment to such groups tends to be stimulated rather than strangled by repression, and in this case these losses were more than made good by the return of hundreds of volunteers who had gone to Afghanistan to fight with the Taliban mujahideen against the Marxist government.
-(Ironically, of course, these were the fighters who were funded by their greatest enemies, the USA.)
-(Box 6.)

-There is only one place on earth which can be called the house of Islam, and it is that place where an Islamic state is established and the Sharia is the authority and God's laws are observed ...
+There is only one place on earth which can be called the house of Islam, and it is that place where an Islamic state is established and the Sharia is the authority and God's laws are observed...
 The rest of the world is the house of war.

-God has established only one cause for killing-when there is no other recourse-and that is jihad.
+God has established only one cause for killing - when there is no other recourse - and that is jihad.
 He has defined the aim of the believer and the aim of the disbeliever in the most clear and decisive manner: